SpenceKonde/DxCore/README.md

 #### Memory-mapped flash?
 No :-(
 Unlike the tinyAVR 0/1-series and megaAVR 1-series parts, which are able to map their entire flash to memory, the DA-series parts can only map 32KB at a time.
 The FLMAP bits in NVMCTRL.CTRLB control this mapping.
 Unfortunately, because this can be changed at runtime, the linker does not configure this.
 So, for the time being, you must use the F() macro and PROGMEM to put constants into program memory, and the pgm_read functions to read it.

-In a future version, we plan to develop a solution to this that will allow 32kb of constants to be declared as
+In a future version, we plan to develop a solution to this that will allow up to 32kb of constants to be declared in a way that puts them in the final 32k section of flash, and the flash mapping will be pointed at that section... how easy this to be remains to be seen!

 #### Ways to refer to pins
-The simple matter of how to refer to a pin for analogRead() and digitalRead(), particularly on non-standard hardware, has been a persistent source of confusion among Arduino users.
-It's my opinion that much of the blame rests with the decisions made by the Arduino team regarding how pins were to be referred to; the designation of some pins as "analog pins" leads people to think that those pins cannot be used for digital input, and the fact that all of the pins were renumbered fuirther muddies the water.
-The fact that many ATmega parts have a confusing mapping of ports to physical pins (which, thankfully, is no longer a problem on the megaavr parts), and the inconsistent decisions made by authors of subsequent hardwarte packages in an attempt to make those parts "more like an Arduino Uno", or (in some cases) to make the functions to map arduino pin numbers to PORT registers has led to further confusion around this topic.

-This core uses a simple scheme for assigning the Arduino pin numbers: Pins are numbered starting from the the I/O pin closest to Vcc as pin 0 and proceeding counterclockwise, skipping the (mostly) non-usable UPDI pin.
-The UPDI pin is then assigned to the last pin number - as noted above, it is possible to read the voltage on the UPDI pin - we recommend this only as a last resort.
-On unofficial parts like these, we recommend that pins be referred to by the PIN_Pxn constants - this will maximize portability of your code and make it easier to look up information on the pins you are using in the relevant datasheets should that be necessary.
+This core uses a simple scheme for assigning the Arduino pin numbers, the same one that [MegaCoreX](https://github.com/MCUDude/MegaCoreX) uses for the pin-compatible megaAVR 0-series parts - pins are numbered starting from PA0, proceeding counterclockwise, which seems to be how the Microchip designers imagined it too.

 #### PIN_Pxn Port Pin Numbers (recommended)
 **This is the recommended way to refer to pins** Defines are also provided of form PIN_Pxn, where x is A, B, or C, and n is a number 0 ~ 7 - (Not to be confused with the PIN_An defines described below).
 These just resolve to the digital pin number of the pin in question - they don't go through a different code path or anything.
 However, they have particular utility in writing code that works across the product line with peripherals that are linked to certain pins (by Port), as most peripherals are.
 Several pieces of demo code in the documentation take advantage of this.
 Direct port manipulation is possible on the megaavr parts - and in fact several powerful additional options are available for it - see [direct port manipulation](megaavr/extras/DirectPortManipulation.md).

 #### Arduino Pin Numbers
 When a single number is used to refer to a pin - in the documentation, or in your code - it is always the "Arduino pin number".
-These are the pin numbers shown in orange (for pins capable of analogRead()) and blue (for pins that are not) on the pinout charts.
+These are the pin numbers shown on the pinout charts.
 All of the other ways of referring to pins are #defined to the corresponding Arduino pin number.

 #### An and PIN_An constants
-The core also provides An and PIN_An constants (where n is a number from 0 to 11).
+The core also provides An and PIN_An constants (where n is a number from 0 to 21).
 These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores - on some of those, it is used to simplify the code behind analogRead() - but here, they are just #defined as the corresponding Arduino pin number.
-These are not shown on the pinout charts, as this is a deprecated way of referring to pins.
-The mapping of analog channels to pins is shown in the the datasheet under the I/O Multiplexing Considerations chapter.
+The An names are intentionally not shown on the pinout charts, as this is a deprecated way of referring to pins.
+However, these channels are shown on the pinout charts as the ADCn markings, and full details are available in the datasheet under the I/O Multiplexing Considerations chapter.
 There are additionally PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.
 Note that channel A0 is on the UPDI/Reset pin - however, even when configured as UPDI, it can be used as an input as long as the signals it can be exposed to do not look like the UPDI enable sequence.

 ### Serial (UART) Support
-All of these parts have a single hardware serial port (UART).
-It works exactly like the one on official Arduino boards (except that there is no auto-reset, unless you are using Optiboot and have configured that pin to act as reset, or have wired up an "ersatz reset pin" as described above).
+All of these parts have a several hardware serial ports (USART) - from 3 on the 28-pin parts to SIX on the 64-pin parts!
+They work exactly like the ones on official Arduino boards.
 See the pinout charts for the location of the serial pins.

-On all parts, the UART pins can be swapped to an alternate location.
+On my breakout boards, we provide autoreset support as well (again, just like official Arduino boards)

+On all supported devices, where the appropriate pins are present, they can be pin-swapped - each PORT gets a USART, which defaults to pins 0 and 1 for RX, TX (2 and 3 for XCK and XDIR - though these are not supported through the Serial class), and 4, 5, 6 and 7 when pinswapped.
 This is configured using the Serial.swap() or Serial.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** calling Serial.begin().

 `Serial.swap(1) or Serial.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.

 `Serial.pins(TX pin, RX pin)` - this will set the mapping to whichever mapping has the specified pins as TX and RX.
 If this is not a valid mapping option, it will return false and set the mapping to the default.
 This uses more flash than Serial.swap(); that method is preferred.

-When operating at 1MHz, the UART can output 56700 baud, but not 115200 baud.
+When operating at 1MHz, the UART can output 56700 baud, but not 115200 baud (115200 is within the capabilities of the hardware at 1 MHz - a future enhancement to the core will add support for U2X mode to support this baud rate.)

 ### SPI support
-All of these parts have a single hardware SPI peripheral.
+All of these parts have two hardware SPI ports.
+On parts with more pins, they can be pin-swapped to different sets of pins.
 It works exactly like the one on official Arduino boards using the SPI.h library.
 See the pinout charts for the location of these pins.
-Note that the 8-pin parts (412, 212, 402, 204) do not have a specific SS pin.

-On all parts except the 14-pin parts, the SPI pins can be moved to an alternate location (note: On 8-pin parts, the SCK pin cannot be moved).

-On 2.0.0 and later, this is configured using the SPI.swap() or SPI.pins() methods.
+Pin selection for SPI is configured using the SPI.swap() or SPI.pins() methods.
 Both of them achieve the same thing, but differ in how you specify the set of pins to use.
 This should be called **before** calling SPI.begin().

 `SPI.swap(1) or SPI.swap(0)` will set the the mapping to the alternate (1) or default (0) pins.
 It will return true if this is a valid option, and false if it is not (you don't need to check this, but it may be useful during development).
 If an invalid option is specified, it will be set to the default one.

 `SPI.pins(MOSI pin, MISO pin, SCK pin, SS pin);` - this will set the mapping to whichever mapping has the specified pins.
 If this is not a valid mapping option, it will return false and set the mapping to the default.
 This uses more flash than SPI.swap(); that method is preferred.

 This core disables the SS pin when running in SPI master mode.
 This means that the "SS" pin can be used for whatever purpose you want - unlike classic AVRs, where this could not be disabled.
-Earlier versions of this document incorrectly stated that this behavior was enabled in megaTinyCore; it never was, and SS was always disabled.
-It should be reenabled and the SS pin configured appropriately (probably as INPUT_PULLUP) if master/slave functionality is required.
-**If you plan to enable SPI slave functionality in this way, on early revisions of the chip (including all released ones at the time of writing) you must switch the SPI pins to an alternate pin set**
+It could be enabled and the SS pin configured appropriately (probably as INPUT_PULLUP) if master/slave functionality is required. **If you plan to enable SPI slave functionality in this way, on early revisions of the chip (including all released ones at the time of writing) you must switch the SPI pins to an alternate pin set**

 ### I2C (TWI) support
 All of these parts have two hardware I2C (TWI) peripherals, except the 28-pin version, which has one.
 TWI0 works exactly like the one on official Arduino boards using the Wire.h library.
 Support for TWI1 is planned for a future version of this core as a Wire1 library with an otherwise identical interface.
 See the pinout charts for the location of the pins.